-Mounting Checklist
+9 - Mounting Checklist

-Header Adapter Frame aligned and fitted to the Feeder House of the Combine.
-Feed Auger adjusted.
+- Header Adapter Frame aligned and fitted to the Feeder House of the Combine. - Feed Auger adjusted.
 (Auger fingers do not contact the Feeder Housing and the Auger Strippers are adjusted properly.
-See section "Center Feed Auger" on page 90 for Auger adjustment.)
-Feeder Housing Lock Pins/Bolts in place and properly locked/tightened.
-Dolly Wheel and Integral Rear Axle Transport properly placed into field position.
-(If equipped.)
-Gauge Wheels installed as directed.
-(If equipped.)
-Hydraulic lines (multi-coupler) fully connected.
-Gearbox aligned and connected to the bottom Feeder House Output Shaft.
-Finger Auger Drive Shaft aligned and connected.
-Electrical connections in place and tested.
-Massey and Challenger additional power lead installed when HeadSight installed.
-Restrainer chains latched in the longest position.
-Transport parts stored for future use.
-Header is level.
-Feeder House Drive straight as possible and correct length. - will ensure that the header is securely mounted.
+See section 18 on page 77 for Auger adjustment.) - Feeder Housing Lock Pins/Bolts in place and properly locked/tightened. - Dolly Wheel and Integral Rear Axle Transport properly placed into field position.
+(If equipped.) - Gauge Wheels installed as directed.
+(If equipped.) - Hydraulic lines (multi-coupler) fully connected. - Gearbox aligned and connected to the bottom Feeder House Output Shaft. - Finger Auger Drive Shaft aligned and connected. - Electrical connections in place and tested.
+Massey and Challenger additional power lead installed when HeadSight installed. - Restrainer chains latched in the longest position. - Transport parts stored for future use. - Header is level. - Feeder House Drive straight as possible and correct length.

 Before proceeding, be sure you have been through the Mounting Checklist.
-This
+This will ensure that the header is securely mounted.